raspberrypilearning/cat-meme-generator/worksheet.md

   Using what you know from step 2, you should be able to work out what `type="file"` and `id="user_picture"` mean.

 You can use these boxes to type in and to select a file, but nothing will happen.
 You now need to code the instructions to build the meme.
-Safeguarding note: All images are kept on your computer, this program does not upload anything.
+Note that all images are kept on your computer; this program does not upload anything.

 ## Build the meme